This article was originally posted October 5, 2017 by Mark Johnson, LOYALTY360

 "If you're building a product that's not meant to be replaced next year, but should last 7 0 to 7 5, that's a change agent." explained Bruce Stewart, CMO at Current by GE.
 "Our orientation is focused on delivering outcomes for our customers through intelligent environments solutions that address energy efficiency, business productivity, safety and wellness, and customer experience."

-Current uses LED lighting technology, sensors and controls, an open platform architecture, as well as GE's proprietary Predix platform to offer solutions that go well beyond the traditional product-based approach to create intelligent environments.
+Current uses LED lighting technology, sensors and controls, and an open platform architecture platform to offer solutions that go well beyond the traditional product-based approach to create intelligent environments.

 A great example is Current by GE's partnership with JP Morgan Chase.
 "Our customer was looking for a partner to help them achieve their sustainability and energy efficiency goals," says Stewart, "but they also had business productivity goals for their branches."